zkbeats/sn52-dojo-official/README.md

 subscription_key delete
 ```

-# For Dojo devs
+# For Dojo developerss

 You most likely won't be running a dockerized version of the subnet code as you ship.
 Use the following guide to get up and running

-1. Get uv
+1. Get uv or miniconda or whatever choice of backend.
+Here, we'll assume you're using uv.

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh